maliskovik/ansible-tls/README.md

 * tls_cert_directory - where should certifactes be placed on the server - default /opt/certs
 * tls_local_cert_directory - where certificates are stored locally
+* tls_user_certificates - User certificates to cerate as non-root.